Skip to main content

 What Is Technology?

 Technology is the systems and software that power the tools people use every day.
-Semiconductors are the “brains” inside those tools: small chips that process information and power devices.
+Semiconductors are the “brains” inside those tools: small chips that process information and help devices work.
+They support everything from smartphones and gaming platforms to healthcare tools and autonomous vehicles.

 Why Tech Matters